WordPress.com Business Plan Review – What You Get And Is It Worth It?

 - SSL: Free SSL certificates from Let’s Encrypt are applied to your site, but there isn’t an option to use your own certificates from elsewhere.

-- SFTP: There is no FTP access to the servers or storage space.
+- SFTP: FTP access to the servers or storage space is now available.

 - Server file manager: No online browser-based file manager for access to the server or support for file manager plugins.